 Viewed retrospectively, the Vendée region had all the ingredients for counter-revolutionary sentiment.
 Located almost 300 miles from Paris, several days’ travel in the 1700s, it was distant and disconnected from events in the capital.
 The Vendée was almost entirely rural, with just a few towns and no major cities.
 The vast majority of Vendeans were relatively successful peasant farmers; their living conditions were better than those of their counterparts in northern France.
 The Vendée peasants were not as bitterly affected by the harvest failures and bitter winter of 1788-89.
-They enjoyed a comparatively better relationship with the First Estate; unlike those elsewhere in France the noblemen of the Vendée remained on their estates and did not act as absentee landlords.
-The citizens of the Vendée were also devoutly religious and were dependent on their local parish and clergy.
+They enjoyed a comparatively better relationship with the First Estate; unlike elsewhere in France, the noblemen of the Vendée remained on their estates and did not act as absentee landlords.
+The citizens of the Vendée were also devoutly religious and dependent on their local parish and clergy.

 The attitude of Vendeans to the French Revolution can be seen in their participation, or rather lack of it, during the Great Fear.
 The peasants of the Vendée expressed lukewarm support for feudal reform in the cahiers but did not mobilise during the panic of July-August 1789.
 There were few reports of unrest in the Vendée and no chateaux were burned.
 The events of 1790 further alienated the Vendeans from the revolution.
 Food policies determined in Paris had a detrimental impact in rural areas, where market prices slumped.
 Yet taxes were not lowered and in some rural areas, they actually increased.
 But the more pressing issue in the Vendée was the National Constituent Assembly’s attacks on the church.
 The Civil Constitution of the Clergy was widely resisted in the western provinces, where most of the priests refused to take the oath and were backed by their parishioners.
 The arrival of government officials and constitutional priests in the Vendée in 1791 and 1792 was often met with violent resistance, albeit on a small scale.